 The Arizona Science Standards focus on fourteen core ideas in science and engineering, adapted from Working with Big Ideas of Science Education.
 The ten core ideas for Knowing Science center on understanding the causes of phenomena in physical, earth and space, and life science.
 The four core ideas for Using Science connect scientific principles, theories, and models; engineering and technological applications; and societal implications to the content knowledge to support that understanding.
 The complexity of each core idea develops as students progress through each grade band.
-Each standard is written at the intersection of two core ideas to help students understand both the process for knowing science and using science.
-These core ideas occur across grade levels and provide the background knowledge for students to develop sense-making around phenomena in the natural world.
+Each standard is written at the intersection of two core ideas occur across grade levels and provide the background knowledge for students to develop sense-making around phenomena in the natural world.
 See Appendix 3 for more details.
 The core ideas are listed below.